 A police officer’s search of your vehicle under the “inventory exception” must be legitimate.
 An officer can establish the constitutional legitimacy of this search by making a written list or “inventory” of the items he or she finds in your vehicle during the search.
-If the officer doesn’t make a written inventory, your Greenville criminal defense attorney can make an argument in court to suppress any evidence the officer finds because their “inventory” search was a pretext to “toss” the vehicle when there was no other warrant exception available.
+If the officer doesn’t make a written inventory, your criminal defense lawyer in Greenville can make an argument in court to suppress any evidence the officer finds because their “inventory” search was a pretext to “toss” the vehicle when there was no other warrant exception available.

 What Should I Do If I’m Stopped by Police Officers in My Car?

 If you’re stopped by law enforcement officials in your car, you don’t have the right to refuse to provide your driver’s license, roll down your window, or step out of the vehicle when asked.
 If you don’t do any of these things, what could have been an uncomfortable but temporary police encounter can quickly escalate into prison time and even violence.
 So, what should you do when police officers stop?

 - Comply with the police officer’s request for your driver’s license and other paperwork.

 - You can stay silent if you wish, and you need not answer any questions, but be polite about it.

 - Also, your passengers can choose to stay silent.